vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1357

-with gorious moral dofocts, 577 578; could become vāpaprastha, 923; defence of women by Varaha, 579; depondence of, 577; deserve honour according to the ages of their busbands, 342; estiinate of character of, 574-581 ; marriages of, performed with vedio mantras, 295; names of five boly women to bo takon svory morning, 648; not to be killed for any reason (ex copt in one or two casos ), 575, 593-594 ; not treated with contempt everywhere in Indian Literature, 511; position of, 574-578; position of, became assimilated to that of sudras, 594; privileges of, 595-596; punishment of cutting the nose or ear for adultery by, 594; purifica. tion of, when raped, 576; rights of, to property increased in medi oval times, 581-582; rules about showing honour to, 342-343; rules for womon when in their monthly illness, 803-805; sarcastic refe rences to, even in Vodio tiinos, 368,575, 576; sight of, in a dream, Vory auspicious, 511; womon sages in tarpaṇa, 691 ; status of, as to oducation better in ancient times, 366-366; two classes of, 294; usages and unwritten dharma to be learnt from, 367; were assigned position of dopendence, 367; Were equated with sudr89 367-368; wore to be taught certain vodic mantras, 300, 366-367; whero women bonoured gods love to dwell, accor ding to Mapu, 511; whether w.
+with gorious moral dofocts, 577 578; could become vāpaprastha, 923; defence of women by Varāha, 579; depondence of, 577; deserve honour according to the ages of their busbands, 342; estiinate of character of, 574-581 ; marriages of, performed with vedio mantras, 295; names of five boly women to bo takon svory morning, 648; not to be killed for any reason (ex copt in one or two casos ), 575, 593-594 ; not treated with contempt everywhere in Indian Literature, 511; position of, 574-578; position of, became assimilated to that of sudras, 594; privileges of, 595-596; punishment of cutting the nose or ear for adultery by, 594; purifica. tion of, when raped, 576; rights of, to property increased in medi oval times, 581-582; rules about showing honour to, 342-343; rules for womon when in their monthly illness, 803-805; sarcastic refe rences to, even in Vodio tiinos, 368,575, 576; sight of, in a dream, Vory auspicious, 511; womon sages in tarpaṇa, 691 ; status of, as to oducation better in ancient times, 366-366; two classes of, 294; usages and unwritten dharma to be learnt from, 367; were assigned position of dopendence, 367; Were equated with sudr89 367-368; wore to be taught certain vodic mantras, 300, 366-367; whero women bonoured gods love to dwell, accor ding to Mapu, 511; whether w.

 woro yajõopa vita, 294–296.
 Word, relation of, to son86 is eter